Clean-up cookie time: March 9 through April 19

 this Goal Action Planner.

 2. Set personal goals Girls want to make the group successful.
 How many packages must she sell?
-You can guide her toward figuring it out with a simple activity.
+You can guide her toward figuring it out with

 3. Hold a family meeting If adults understand the importance of the GS Cookie Program, they give it their full support and help girls do everything it takes to be successful.
 Here are some ideas for talking to families.